 3.3 Election of Directors.
 The directors shall be elected at the annual meeting of stockholders.
 At a meeting for the election of directors, each director shall be elected by a majority of the votes cast with respect to that director; provided that, if the number of nominees exceeds the number of directorships to be filled (a "contested election"), the directors shall be elected by a plurality of the votes cast.
 A majority of the votes cast means that the number of shares voted "for" must exceed the number of shares voted "against" with respect to each director's election.
-The following shall not be counted as votes cast: (a) a share whose ballot is marked as withheld; (b) a share otherwise present at the meeting but for which there is an abstention; or (c) a share otherwise present at the meeting as to which a shareholder gives no authority or direction.
-If a nominee for director who is not an incumbent director does not receive a majority of the votes cast, the nominee shall not be elected.
-If an incumbent director who is standing for re-election does not receive a majority of the votes cast, then one shall not be elected.
-If an incumbent director who is standing for re-election does not receive a majority of the votes cast, then one shall not be elected.
-If an incumbent director who is standing for re-election does not receive a majority of the votes cast, then one shall not be elected authorized to nominate candidates for election to the board will make a recommendation to the Board of Directors as to whether to accept the director's resignation, and as to whether other action should be taken.
-The director will not participate in the committee's recommendation or the board's decision.
-The independent members of the board will consider the committee's recommendation and publicly disclose the board's decision and the basis for the decision within 90 days following the date of the certification of the final election results.
-If less than two members of the committee are elected at a meeting for the elect consider and act upon the tendered resignation.
+The following shall not be counted as votes cast: (a) a share whose ballot is marked as withheld; (b) a share otherwise present at the meeting but for which there is an abstention; or (c) a share otherwise present at the meeting as to which a shareholder gives no authority or director.
+If a nominee for director who is not an incumbent director does not receive a majority of the votes cast, then other some each director's receive a majority of the votes cast, then the Governance & Nominating Committee or another committee of the board authorized to nominate candidates for election to the board will make a recommendation to the Board of Directors as to whether to accept the director's resignation, and as to whether other action should be taken.
+The director will not participate in the committee's recommendation or the board's decision and the basis for the decision within 90 days following the date of the certification of the final election results.
+If less than two members of the committee are elected at a meeting for the election of directors, the independent members of the Board who were elected shall consider and act upon the tendered resignation.
 If for any reason none of the nominees is elected at a meeting for the election of directors, the incumbent directors shall call a special meeting of the stockholders as soon thereafter as convenient for the purpose of electing a board of directors.